This post may contain affiliate links, please see the privacy policy for details.

 Thanksgiving macarons with candy corn on a plate, perfect as a festive treat for the holiday season.

-Everyone will love these macaron based turkey cookies.
-They’re easy to make and you can gift them to loved ones or make them as an activity and let everyone decorate their own.
+Everyone loves macaron-based turkey cookies.
+They’re easy to make and you can gift them to loved ones or make them as an activity so everyone decorates their own.

 Also consider white chocolate cranberry cupcakes or pumpkin shaped cinnamon rolls.
 For a savory bite, make a hot turkey sandwich.